cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 2. **Explicit Subjects:** Using `expect`.

 {% note info Assertion Libraries %}
-Cypress bundles [popular assertion libraries](/guides/appendices/assertions.html) for you, and exposes synchronous and asynchronous assertion interfaces.
+Cypress bundles {% url 'popular assertion libraries' assertions %} for you, and exposes synchronous and asynchronous assertion interfaces.
 In Cypress, you're always a few keystrokes away from an expressive test.

 {% endnote %}